jf225/pallo/README.md

  - Also working towards a multiprocessing solution to reduce computation times.

 # Recent Changes
+v0.2.1
+  - Added the createDataset() method to make it easier to test the gphrModel

 v0.2.0
   - New efModel is finished with the ability to input any length stock list and find the best possible asset allocation of a combination of three stocks.
   - Cleaned up and updated README.